akavrt/evocut/README.md

 EA-based solver for 1D SSSCSP
 =============================

-Solver for the 1D SSSCSP based on evolutionary algorithm.
+Solver for 1D SSSCSP based on evolutionary algorithm.

 Based on the https://github.com/akavrt/csp